A surprise roadtrip to Praia do Magoito, Portugal.

 Sometimes a shoot takes months to plan, sometimes, you’re just in the right place at the right time.

 I had no idea where we were going.
-J had said she wanted to surprise me, and honestly, I didn’t mind being a bit lost with all this beautiful scenery zooming by.
+Julia had said she wanted to surprise me, and honestly, I didn’t mind being a bit lost with all this beautiful scenery zooming by.

 I had come to Portugal a few weeks earlier, booked the trip and my first Airbnb stay somewhat on a whim.
 I had never been there before but I was in between places to stay, Portugal kept coming up everywhere, and everyone had so many good things to say about it that I decided to give it a try.